TOEFL® COE 2016 Research Program

 2. INTEGRATED TASKS

-- Examine the role of audience, purpose, and other factors in influencing the processes and strategies involved in integrated task performance
+2.1 Design contextualized integrated tasks that specify the goal of communication and the intended audience and examine the role of audience, purpose, and other factors in influencing the processes and strategies involved in integrated task performance.

 3. DOMAIN ANALYSIS